-Moving on from present lens techniques, we will take a look into the future in Section 5.
-We describe prospects of interactive lenses in visualization and identify corresponding challenges to be addressed in research to come.
-A brief summary in Section 6 concludes our survey.
+Moving on from existing lens techniques, we will take a look into the future in Section 7.
+We describe prospects of interactive lenses in visualization and identify corresponding challenges to be addressed in the research to come.
+A brief summary in Section 8 concludes our extended survey.